Does the threat of SIDS have you losing sleep?

-When selecting a crib or bassinet, it’s important err on the side of safety.
+When selecting a crib or bassinet, it’s important to err on the side of safety.
 Think long and hard before you buy a secondhand crib or bassinet, especially if it’s considerably old.
 We know a lot more today about sleep safety than they did generations ago when they made some of those items.

-When you decide where to put the crib, either in your room or your baby’s nursery, keep it away from heaters, windows, and dangling cords.
+Whether you decide where to put the crib, either in your room or your baby’s nursery, keep it away from heaters, windows, and dangling cords.